Healthcare in New York (state): Workforce development

-The New York State Education Department coordinates professional licensing for health professions.
+The state Education Department coordinates professional licensing for health professions.
 Its State Board for Medicine advises the Board of Regents on licensing, practice standards, and professional conduct for physicians and physician assistants.
 The State Board for Nursing advises on licensing, professional practice, education standards, and conduct for licensed practical nurses, registered professional nurses, nurse practitioners, and clinical nurse specialists.

 New York funds graduate medical education (GME) through the Department of Health with hospital rate add-ons, HCRA-based GME and professional education pool supplemental payments, and administering programs like Empire Clinical Research Investigator Program (ECRIP) and Doctors Across New York (DANY).
 New York accounted for nearly half of the nation's total state Medicaid GME spending—$1.82 billion of the total $3.87 billion in 2012—and more than 10 times any other state.

 Health information

 The Statewide Health Information Network for New York (SHIN-NY, pronounced "shiny") is the state health information exchange that allows healthcare providers to access and share patient data, and includes several regional health information organizations such as Hixny.